 Therefore I will continue to follow the recommended guidance around safe working and will continue to employ a range of measures to minimize risk, including carrying out risk assessments for each new client referral, regularly cleaning my counselling room before and after sessions and encouraging mask wearing and hand washing.
 I will continue to offer the option of online or telephone sessions and all my initial appointments will still be conducted online or over the phone.

 Whether or not you have had counselling before I fully understand that taking this first step to get the help and support you need may feel challenging, daunting, scary and perhaps at times overwhelming.
 That’s why I will do everything I can to help you to feel welcome and comfortable.

 I offer a free 30 minutes initial appointment with no obligation to continue counselling.
-This initial appointment can be held face-to-face, by telephone or Skype and gives you the opportunity to find out what counselling is, how it can help and whether you feel we can work together.
+This initial appointment can be held by telephone, Facetime or Skype and gives you the opportunity to find out what counselling is, how it can help and whether you feel we can work together.

 Besides the venues listed below, following your initial assessment, I am also able to offer therapy from the comfortable surroundings of my home in Lostock Hall, Preston (PR5).
 If you are continuing counselling I will give you my address privately before your first full counselling appointment.